 If grains aren’t your thing, these healthier carrot cake muffins are awesome.
 I feel like a broken record, just because I say this all the time, but I used a combination of almond flour and coconut flour to achieve the perfect texture.
 I want my grain-free baked goods to taste as close to grain-containing ones as possible and these are pretty darn close!

 People often ask if there’s a substitute for coconut flour and there really isn’t.
-You can easily order it online or you can make your own homemade coconut flour!
 And the only substitute for the almond flour would be almond meal (which is a lot cheaper than almond flour!) or another nut flour.

 So now that we’ve got the carrot cake muffins out of the way, we need some healthier cream cheese frosting!
 This is the same cream cheese frosting recipe that I used in my last post on carrot cake scones.